 -anaphylaxis–can be deadly (I get this from raw bananas)

-Part of the fun of OAS (not) is that the reactions can happen some times but not all of the time.
+Part of the fun of OAS (not) is that the reactions can happen sometimes but not all of the time.
 I have found that some of my reactions occur all year, while others of my reactions happen most often during tree pollen season—late winter into spring.
-What this means is that I can eat a salad with raw lettuce during the summer and fall but I can’t eat raw lettuce in the winter and spring.
+What this means is that I can sometimes eat a salad with raw lettuce during the summer and fall but I can’t eat raw lettuce in the winter and spring.
 The reason for this is that my body is already overwhelmed with allergies, and adding more pollen proteins to things just makes things worse.
 This, as you can imagine, is confusing (and annoying) to friends and family members who can’t keep straight what you can eat and not eat and when you can eat and not eat them.

 The other funky thing about OAS is that you can react to some of the things in a pollen category, but not to others.
 Also, you can be allergic to a certain tree pollen and not react to any of the foods that bear the pollen protein.
 Further, apparently OAS gets worse as you get older.
 So, I have been slowly losing things from my diet.
 For example, up until Girlfriend was in 1st grade, I could eat raw carrots with abandon.
 Then, out of the blue, I started getting stomach-ache when I ate raw carrots.
 I also started getting stomach-ache from apples.
 As it turns out, these two are linked by the protein signature.
 Each year, I seem to react to a new raw thing.
 I joke that I may be stuck eating air pretty soon.
 And as I looked back on my life, I realized that I had stopped eating all melons because they make my mouth itch.
 Melons are high on the list of OAS foods.

-The thing that is very odd about OAS (on top of all of the other odd things) is the fact that once you cook any of the things you can’t eat raw, it’s usually fine to eat.
-For example, I get a really bad stomach ache and horrendous diarrhea when I eat raw zucchini (so no raw “zucchini noodle” salads for me).
+The thing that is very odd about OAS (on top of all of the other odd things) is the fact that once you cook any of the things you can’t eat raw, it’s often fine to eat.
+For example, I get a really bad stomach ache and horrendous diarrhea when I eat raw zucchini (so no raw spiralized “zucchini noodle” salads for me).
 But, if it is cooked well, I can eat it by the plateful.
 This is why I microwave grated zucchini before I put it into zucchini bread.
 I found out the hard way that the baking process doesn’t cook the zucchini enough for me.

 And, because OAS isn’t logical (at least to me), there are some things you can’t eat even when cooked.
 Broccoli falls into this category for me.
 It makes me extremely ill even when I cook the heck out of it.
 Be on the alert for these types of things.